The Bankrate promise

 So part of the appeal of cryptocurrency for many is that it can be used somewhat anonymously.

 There’s literally no limit to the number of cryptocurrencies that could be created.
 The range of them is astonishing, and literally thousands of currencies popped up in the last few years, especially as Bitcoin soared into mainstream popularity in 2017.
 Some of the most popular cryptos include Bitcoin, Dogecoin, Ethereum, Tether and XRP.
-Even Facebook has been trying to get in on the cryptocurrency game by establishing a consortium of industry partners.

 What are the largest cryptocurrencies?